Professional edition active

 View Patient Education

-The RSV vaccine is recommended for pregnant women and older adults to protect infants and older adults against RSV respiratory infection, which can cause serious disease in these age groups.
+The respiratory syncytial virus (RSV) vaccine is recommended for pregnant people to protect infants (1) and for older adults to protect against RSV infection (2), which can cause severe disease requiring hospitalization in these groups.

 (See also Overview of Immunization.)